thatandromeda/django-status-cats/README.md

 Just Django.

 This has been tested on Django 1.8.5, but probably works at least as far back as Django 1.4.
 (Though if you're running anything < 1.7, if possible please  update to a supported version!)

+It doesn't have any obvious reason to fail on python3, but running the test_project under python3 leads to occasional errors.
+They may be in Django, not django-status-cats, but I'm not going to certify this as python3 compliant until I figure that out.